 So now you’re set!
 Get your racquet ordered and get stuck into Badminton.

-If you found this information helpful, please leave a comment below and share on Twitter, Facebook or Instagram.
+If you found this information helpful, please share on Twitter, Facebook or Instagram.

 Written by Liam Walsh who lives in Manchester, England.
 Working as a Software Engineer but moonlighting as a dad, Badminton player/coach and creator of BadmintonsBest.